Sanika96/Sanika96/README.md

 Hi there 👋
-🔭 I’m currently working on Java RestAPIs and Python begineer.
-🌱 I’m currently learning Python frameworks.
+🔭 I’m currently a technical product manager, aspiring to be in the AI PM space.!!
-⚡ Fun fact: I need coffee while coding !!
+⚡ Fun fact: I need coffee while working!!